zorael/kameloso/README.md

 An alternative is to use a different shell environment, such as any one of **Git for Windows** (Bash)/**MinGW64**, **MSYS2**, **Cygwin** and **Windows Subsystem for Linux** (likely among others), all/most of which either include said libraries or at the very least offer the ability to install them.
 Or just limit yourself to non-SSL connections and live without some plugin features.
 Mind that some alternative shells still require you to download a certificate bundle.

+> See the wiki for some copy/paste-friendly [Windows quickstart instructions](https://github.com/zorael/kameloso/wiki/Windows-quickstart-instructions-(copy-paste-friendly)).

 ## Downloading

 ```sh